Cover of Positioning: The Battle for Your Mind

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Positioning: The Battle for Your Mind:
+The most popular highlights from Positioning: The Battle for Your Mind, saved by readers on Screvi.

 “The basic approach of positioning is not to create something new and different, but to manipulate what's already up there in the mind, to retie the connections that already exist.”